wangjiegulu/Rapier/README.md

 # Rapier
 Dependency injection Framework for Android.
 No reflection, Generate java code in compile time, and Inject everywhere.

-> __DO NOT use it in any production project until version 1.0 releases and publishes to maven.__
+> __DO NOT use it in any production project until version 1.0 releases and publishes to maven central.__

 - Special Module Class in `@Module` annotation, and inject objects use `@Inject` annotation.